IBM/gguf/README.md

 ---

-## Releasing GGUF model Conversions & Quantizations
+## Releasing GGUF model conversions & quantizations

 This repository uses GitHub workflows and actions to convert IBM Granite models hosted on Huggingface to GGUF format, quantize them, run build-verification tests on the resultant models and publish them to target GGUF collections in IBM owned Huggingface organizations (e.g., `ibm-research` and `ibm-granite`).